CoennW/tweakersLibrary/readme.md

 </body>
 ```

 Last step and you're ready to go!
-Add a element to your HTML code and give it an ID.
+Add an element to your HTML code and give it an ID.
 This is where the library will output its generated HTML.

 ```
 <div id="topContent">